How to Apply

 D. Completed applications under the Fast Track and the Standard Review Processes are on the Village web site at www.villageofriverhill.org, the Village office in Claret Hall, and in most cases in the village newsletter — The Villager.
 Residents may call the village office for information on pending applications.

-The RAC will typically meet twice per month, at a publicized location.
+The RAC will typically meet twice per month, at a publicized location (meetings are currently being held remotely due to COVID).
 The meetings are open to the public and residents whose applications are to be considered.

 All professions and in-home businesses require written approval, which must be renewed after one year, and every two years there after and in the event of any change from the original application.
 If, after approval, other properties become affected by the profession or in-home business a reconsideration of the approval by the RHAC may be necessary.
 Please refer to Article XI, Section 11.02 of the River Hill Covenants for further information.
 Residents should be aware of county zoning when considering an in-home business.